 Note: This report lists all products and their requirements that can be imported into Chile.
-Nonetheless, not all of them have an agreed upon certification language.
+Nonetheless, not all of them have agreed upon certificate language.
 To review the list of eligible products to Chile, please review the FSIS Export library, the APHIS IREGS or NOAA website or contact your local representative.